 Formal Weddings

 For formal, black-tie weddings, the officiant should go for a classic, polished look.
-A well-tailored tuxedo or a dark suit with a crisp white shirt and a coordinating tie or bowtie is ideal.
+For men, a well-tailored tuxedo or a dark suit with a crisp white shirt and a coordinating tie or bowtie is ideal.

 Women might choose a sophisticated gown or an elegant dress that fits the tone of the event.
 Avoid anything too flashy or casual, as the goal is to maintain a refined, professional appearance that complements the grandeur of the ceremony.